ntasfi/PyGame-Learning-Environment/docs/user/tutorial/adding_pygame_games.rst

                         self.lives = 0

-The game must inherit from :class:`base.Game <ple.games.base.Game>` as it sets attributes and methods used by PLE to control game flow, scoring and other functions.
+The game must inherit from :class:`base.PyGameWrapper <ple.games.base.PyGameWrapper>` as it sets attributes and methods used by PLE to control game flow, scoring and other functions.

 The crucial porition in the ``__init__`` method is to call the parent class ``__init__`` and pass the width, height and valid actions the game responds too.